Gatha 15 - 17

 —'What is the true Buddhanature?'

-— 'Who hasn't Buddhanature?'
+— 'Who hasn't Buddhanature?' said Paotze.

 After the meeting was over a Sthávira(4) asked Yenhua and said,